 Reimagining Thai-Chinese Flavors: Chef Pam’s Vision for Potong

-This has been a remarkable year for Pichaya “Pam” Soontornyanakij, the owner of Potong restaurant in Bangkok.
+This has been a remarkable year for Pichaya “Pam” Soontornyanakij, owner of Potong restaurant in Bangkok.
 In February, she was honored as Asia’s Best Female Chef of 2024.
-Potong, her acclaimed restaurant, currently holds one Michelin star and recently climbed to No. 17 at the Asia's 50 Best Restaurants awards.
+Potong, her acclaimed restaurant, holds one Michelin star and recently climbed to No. 17 on Asia's 50 Best Restaurants list.

-Chef Pam’s journey to a culinary career began after completing her journalism studies, realizing she didn’t see a future in that field.
-Instead, she ventured into the world of gastronomy, moving to New York to enhance her culinary skills.
-She trained at the Culinary Institute of America and staged under the renowned chef Jean-Georges Vongerichten.
+Chef Pam’s culinary journey began after completing her journalism studies when she realized the field wasn’t her calling.
+She ventured into gastronomy, moving to New York to refine her culinary skills at the Culinary Institute of America and staging under renowned chef Jean-Georges Vongerichten.

-A pivotal moment came in 2019 when the 120-year-old family building in Chinatown was vacated by a previous tenant.
-Pam often reflects on how rediscovering this family treasure ignited her desire to transform it into her restaurant’s home.
+Back in Bangkok, Pam achieved significant milestones, including judging on Top Chef Thailand and founding The Table, a unique private dining concept.
+A pivotal moment came in 2019 when her family’s 120-year-old building in Chinatown was vacated by its previous tenant.
+Rediscovering this treasured space inspired her to transform it into Potong’s home.

 @gastrofilm

 Potong opened in 2022, a "Tiger" year, which holds special significance for Chef Pam.
-Her great-great-great-great-grandparents, who built the building, were both born in a Tiger Year.
+Her fourth great-grandparents, who built the building, were both born in a Tiger year.

-The building, a century-old family drugstore, has been meticulously refurbished, preserving its original elements and design.
-Each of the five floors has a distinct concept, making it an attraction in itself.
-Chef Pam, alongside her husband and business partner Tor Boonpiti, spent two years renovating the space with impeccable attention to detail.
-The decor includes century-old Guan Yu and Zhang Hui drawings and wooden dividers hand-painted with eight hidden tigers.
-Pam’s family historically lived here while producing Chinese medicine under the name “保坤益母藥” (Bǎo Kūn Yì Mǔ Yào).
+The building, originally a century-old family drugstore, has been meticulously restored, preserving its historical elements and design.
+Each of its five floors is conceived as a distinct experience, transforming the space into a destination in its own right.
+Chef Pam, together with her husband and business partner Tor Boonpiti, dedicated two years to the renovation, executing every detail with exacting precision.
+The decor features century-old Guan Yu and Zhang Hui drawings, along with intricately hand-painted wooden dividers that conceal eight hidden tigers.
+Historically, Pam’s family lived in this building while producing Chinese medicine under the name “保坤益母藥” (Bǎo Kūn Yì Mǔ Yào).

-The first floor, which used to be the storefront for the medicine dispensary, now houses the SINO bar.
-This bar, displaying antique elements like a dipper used for measuring liquids, welcomes guests before they proceed to the main dining room, where they are offered homemade kombuchas.
+The first floor, once the storefront of the dispensary, now houses the SINO bar.
+Retaining antique elements like a dipper used for measuring liquids, the bar welcomes guests before they transition to the main dining room, where homemade kombuchas are offered as an introduction.

-The upper floors embody the late-night spirit of Chinatown, Bangkok.
-Here, Italian native Matteo Cadeddu, the head bartender, offers unique mixology experiences.
-After working in Amsterdam and developing his mixology career in Australia, Singapore, and Mumbai, Matteo settled in Bangkok at the helm of Opium Bar.
-Joining him on the floor of Potong is fellow Italian maître Sacha Di Silvestre.
-Before moving to Bangkok, he briefly worked as a sommelier at Casa Maria Luigia in Modena.
+The upper floors reflect the nocturnal vibrancy of Bangkok’s Chinatown.
+Italian native Matteo Cadeddu, the head bartender, curates innovative mixology experiences informed by his international career in Amsterdam, Australia, Singapore, and Mumbai.
+Matteo is joined by Italian maître Sacha Di Silvestre, who, prior to relocating to Bangkok, briefly served as a sommelier at Casa Maria Luigia in Modena.

-We met with Chef Pam to learn more about her approach to cooking, her relationship with local food producers and farmers, and her involvement with the Asia Women’s Center.
+We spoke with Chef Pam to delve deeper into her culinary philosophy, her collaborations with local food producers and farmers, and her ongoing involvement with the Asia Women’s Center.

 @gastrofilm